Consumer Law Update – February 2019

 This decision highlights the difficulties for the Commission in taking pre-emptive action against companies based overseas.
 Counsel for Viagogo indicated that once validly served, Viagogo would lodge a protest to the New Zealand Court's jurisdiction to determine the substantive proceedings too.
 So it will be a matter of watch this (cyber) space.

-If you have any questions in relation to the above, please contact Joe Edwards, Troy Pilkington, or Sarah Keene.
+If you have any questions in relation to the above, please contact Joe Edwards or Troy Pilkington.

 This article is intended only to provide a summary of the subject covered.
 It does not purport to be comprehensive or to provide legal advice.
 No person should act in reliance on any statement contained in this publication without first obtaining specific professional advice.
 If you require any advice or further information on the subject matter of this newsletter, please contact the partner/solicitor in the firm who normally advises you, or alternatively contact one of the partners listed below.